laughingbiscuit/seandavis.sh/index.md

 I occasionally need to make exceptions when using tools that require glibc or have no ARM support, however I can fallback to SSHing into a remote VM when needed.

+Full applications run in Docker, K8s or a SaaS so are not included in my development environment.

 ## Installation

 ```